VardhmanSurana/Universal-Sign-Language-Communicator/README.md

 ## Conference Presentation

-[cite_start]We were proud to virtually present this project at the 16th International IEEE Conference on Computing, Communication and Networking Technologies (ICCCNT 2025)[cite: 362, 365, 369].
+We were proud to virtually present this project at the 16th International IEEE Conference on Computing, Communication and Networking Technologies (ICCCNT 2025).

 ![ICCCNT 2025 Presentation Certificate](assets/certificate.png)